logzio/logz-docs/_source/logzio_collections/_docs-admin/contributing-to-docs.md

 You can set page flags in the YAML front matter on each page under the `flags` object.
 Flags are only shown if they're included in the front matter.

-On the left, you'll see the labels of "Beta feature" and "Account admin only".
+On the left, you'll see the labels of "Beta feature" and "For account admins".
 These are set using the `beta` and `admin` properties:

 ```yaml